For trapped Syrian rescuers, an elaborately planned escape

 Government officials and Russian representatives said the White Helmets were "a red line" who should be "eradicated," the source said.

-This threat was particularly acute, he said, because during previous evacuations from fallen opposition areas elsewhere, nearly a dozen cases were documented of White Helmets volunteers being specifically targeted, pulled from buses, tortured and filmed making false confessions about being paid agents.
+This threat was particularly acute, he said, because during previous evacuations from fallen opposition areas elsewhere, nearly a dozen White Helmets volunteers were specifically targeted, pulled from buses, tortured and filmed making false confessions about being paid agents.
 They were even filmed with weapons to support the government's narrative they work closely with the armed groups.

 "It was a pattern of behavior," he said.

-Finding where the volunteers were in the quickly shifting battlefield was a challenge.
+Finding where the volunteers were in the fast-changing battlefield was a challenge.
 Conscious not to raise expectations, the planners only asked the volunteers whether they would accept an opportunity to evacuate through Israel.

 Some declined, the source said, fearing they had no guarantees where they would end up.
 The leadership of the White Helmets was unanimous in accepting, despite the likelihood the government would point to the Israel route in propaganda against them.